Experimental Search for Neutron to Mirror Neutron Oscillations as an Explanation of the Neutron Lifetime Anomaly

-An experiment was performed at the Spallation Neutron Source (SNS) at Oak Ridge National Laboratory to isolate the $n\rightarrow{n}'$ phenomenon and sensitively test the non-degenerate mirror model prediction.
-An experimental approach inspired by the neutron regeneration technique \citep{Berezhiani:2009ldq,Berezhiani:2017azg,Schmidt:2007} was implemented, summarized previously in the context of a proposed experiment at the High Flux Isotope Reactor \citep{Broussard:2017yev,Broussard:2019tgw}.
+The experiment was performed at the SNS utilizing available equipment and leveraging the Magnetism Reflectometer instrument~\citep{doi:10.1080/10448630802210537,LAUTER20092543} (which primarily focuses on research of magnetic materials).
 This approach uses an interaction with a strongly neutron absorbing material to collapse the oscillating $(n,n')$ system in the magnetic field, instead of relying on the comparatively rare process of neutron $\beta$-decay.
-In this experimental setup, the cold neutron beam passes through a Cryomagnetics, Inc.\ cryogen-free superconducting split pair magnet, composed of two solenoids.
+In this experimental setup, the cold neutron beam passes through a Cryomagnetics, Inc.\ superconducting split pair magnet~\cite{Cryomag5}, composed of two solenoids.
 The magnet has a $4.8\,$T magnetic field in the center, and peak magnetic field of $6.6\,$T at $6.3\,$cm upstream and downstream of magnet's center.
 A sintered boron carbide (B$_4$C) neutron absorber was placed in the center of the magnet.
-This absorber is transparent to mirror neutrons.
+This absorber is transparent to mirror neutrons, and the nominal transmission of neutrons through the absorber assuming full density, no heterogeneity, and natural enrichment is $\sim10^{-12}$, estimated using PHITS~\cite{phits}.